angular/angular/aio/content/guide/http.md

 The asynchronous method sends an HTTP request, and returns an Observable that emits the requested data when the response is received.
 The return type varies based on the `observe` and `responseType` values that you pass to the call.

-The `get()` method takes two arguments; the endpoint URL from which to fetch, and an *options* object that you can use to configure the request.
+The `get()` method takes two arguments; the endpoint URL from which to fetch, and an *options* object that is used to configure the request.

 ```
 options: {